 MBB Stock Photos 2018-04-05 (703 of 860).JPG

-I am continuing to see returning clients but am NOT accepting new clients at this time (Psst!
-If you have a gift certificate, you are considered a returning client in my eyes even if we have never met prior).
-My spring/summer schedule is up to date and massage therapy/bodywork sessions can be scheduled up to 90 days in advance.
+I am accepting new clients at this time (especially if you are a referral from Clash Physical Therapy ) but for weekday appointment times only.
+Weekend and evening slots are reserved for my existing clients and booked out through the foreseeable future.
+My fall/winter schedule is up to date and massage therapy/bodywork sessions can be scheduled up to 90 days in advance.

-Trying to book with me but my schedule doesn’t work for you?
-Need a massage therapist recommendation for practitioners who offer treatment types I don’t?
+Need a massage therapist recommendation for practitioners who offer treatment types I don’t (like super duper strong pressure work, reiki or manual lymphatic drainage)?
 Here is who I love and trust in the area.
-I have had sessions with each of these practitioners and have even taught some of them so can speak to their work personally:
+I have had sessions with most of these practitioners and have even taught some of them so can speak to their work personally:

 Infection Prevention Update.
-At this time, masks are optional but always know I am happy to wear a mask if you are immunocompromised or just plain ‘ol want me to.
-I have been fully vaccinated for COVID since 3/12/2021 and all available booster doses (in Worcester we spell it “borcester”).
-I’ve also had my most current flu vaccine.
-I will also continue to follow non-mask related recommended COVID-19 sanitation and hygiene precautions during all massage therapy and bodywork sessions in my practice, because, well, those have always been a good idea.
+Yeah, I know.
+No one wants to talk about COVID anymore.
+But infections are a fact of life, COVID or no. Schools are back in session and family gatherings for holidays are around the corner.
+That means germs.
+Always know I am happy to wear a mask if you are immunocompromised or just plain ‘ol want me to.
+I have been fully vaccinated for COVID since 3/12/2021 and had all available booster doses.
+In fact, I stay current on all my vaccinations, including flu.
+I will continue to follow non-mask related recommended COVID-19 sanitation and hygiene precautions during all massage therapy and bodywork sessions in my practice, because, well, those have always been a good idea.

 See you soon, be nice to one another, and wash your hands.